Unity-Technologies/ml-agents/docs/Migrating.md

 * The observation data should be written to the input `dataBuffer` instead of creating and returning a new array.
 * Removed the constraint of all data required to be normalized.
 You should specify it in `IsDataNormalized()`.
 Sensors with non-normalized data cannot use PNG compression type.
-* The sensor will not further encode the data recieved from `GetObjectData()` anymore.
-The values recieved from `GetObjectData()` will be the observation sent to the trainer.
+* The sensor will not further encode the data received from `GetObjectData()` anymore.
+The values received from `GetObjectData()` will be the observation sent to the trainer.

 ### LSTM models from previous releases no longer supported
 The way that Sentis processes LSTM (recurrent neural networks) has changed.
 As a result, models